 Mack says being able to handle repricing, customer support and feedback in the same dashboard has made his life so much easier.

 “I love its features, like Templates and SmartTags.
-But the ease of having our Amazon repricer, Help Desk, Live Chat and High5 feedback solicitation all in one place is just amazing.
+But the ease of having our Amazon repricer, Helpdesk, Live Chat and feedback tool all in one place is just amazing.
 I’ve already advised two of my friends who run online businesses to use xSellco.

 Mack also says xSellco has helped them simplify their business by helping them to integrate all their eCommerce platforms.